Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 While the 2UZ-FE is remarkably trouble-free, no engine is perfect.
 Most problems arise from neglect rather than design flaws.
 Here's what to watch for:

 • Exhaust Manifold Cracks: This is the most common 2UZ-FE issue.
 The manifolds heat up aggressively and develop hairline cracks where the manifold meets the flange, creating a ticking sound.
-Aftermarket headers are a common fix, or you can run it—it's cosmetic, not catastrophic.
+Aftermarket headers are a common fix, or you can run it.
+It's cosmetic, not catastrophic.

 • Secondary Air Injection (SAI) System: Later VVT-i models may have SAI pump failures, triggering check engine lights.
 This is more of an emissions headache than a drivability problem.